-While we strive to make our services as affordable as possible, we understand that financial hardships fall from time to time.
-If you think you’ll be unable to pay your bill on time, please email us or call us at (919) 537-4343 as soon as you can to discuss a payment extension agreement.
+OWASA temporarily suspended all service disconnects due to non-payment during the COVID-19 pandemic.
+If you think you’ll be unable to pay your bill on time, please email us or call us at (919) 537-4343 as soon as you can to discuss your options.

 OWASA’s Care to Share program can help those who are struggling to pay their monthly bill.
 More information on Care to Share, including how to make a donation, is available here.

 If you have received a larger-than-expected bill, you may have a leak.
 Under some circumstances, OWASA can issue a credit adjustment to your account, if you permanently repair the leak.

 The amount of the bill adjustment depends in part on whether the water from the leak returned to the sanitary wastewater system or leaked elsewhere on your property.